Terms & Conditions

 In the event of a breach by a User of any of the provisions of the General Terms and Conditions or, more generally, in the event of an infringement of the laws and regulations in force, the Company reserves the right to take any appropriate measure and, in particular, to suspend or terminate access to the Services by the User who has committed or participated in the breach or infringement, to notify any relevant authority, and to take any legal action against the User.

-ARTICLE 21 - Availability of LYZI and the Services
+ARTICLE 20 – Availability of the Application and Services

 LYZI and the Services are not available: